 Since these techniques are typically used infrequently, it’s easy to forget just what is required.
 Here’s a handy tip sheet that you can quickly refer to and keep things moving along.

-- Eggs, Slightly Beaten: beat eggs with fork just enough to blend whites and yolks.
+- Slightly Beaten: Mix with fork just enough to blend both whites and yolks.

-- Eggs, Well Beaten: beat eggs (yolks and whites) until light and frothy.
+- Well Beaten: Beat whole until light and frothy.

-- Egg Yolks, Well Beaten: beat yolks until thick and light colored.
+- Yolks, Well Beaten: Work at them until they are thick and light colored.

-- Egg Whites, Beaten Stiff: beat egg whites until they stand in peaks when beater is lifted out.
+- Whites, Beaten Stiff: They are done when they stand in peaks when mixer is lifted out.
 Points of peaks droop over a bit and the surface is still moist and glossy.

-- Egg Whites, Beaten Very Stiff: beat egg whites until peaks stand upright without drooping when beater is removed and surface looks dry.
+- Whites, Beaten Very Stiff: Peaks will stand upright without drooping when mixer is removed and surface looks dry.

-- Fold Into Beaten Egg Whites: It is usually recommended that a heavy mixture be folded into beaten whites rather than whites into the mixture as less air is forced out of whites in the process.
+- Fold Into Beaten Egg Whites: It is usually recommended that a heavy mixture be folded into beaten whites rather than the other way around as less air is forced out of whites in the process.

-- To Fold: gradually add mixture to stiffly beaten egg whites with up, over and down movement of spoon or wide rubber or plastic scraper.
-If mixture is stirred into whites, air is driven out and whites collapse.
+- To Fold: Gradually add mixture to stiffly beaten whites with up, over and down movement of spoon or wide rubber or plastic scraper.
+If instead the mixture is stirred into them, air is driven out and the whites will collapse.

-- Add Slightly Beaten Yolks Or Eggs To Hot Mixture: always blend a few spoonfuls of hot mixture into yolk then stir into remaining hot mixture.
+- Add Slightly Beaten Yolks Or Eggs To Hot Mixture: Always blend a few spoonfuls of hot mixture into yolk before stirring into remaining hot mixture.
 Egg will blend more evenly and won’t lump or curdle.

-Also see Cookbook Lingo: 101 Cookery Terms & Definitions .
+Also see 101 Cookery Terms for more neat-to-know Cookbook Lingo.